 In a factoring business, the funding provider buys a portion of a company's future receivables.
 In an MCA agreement, the business's receivables are in the form of credit and debit card sales.
 This is a riskier approach for the lender because an invoice does not exist.
 Thus, the interest rates are higher due to the higher risk profile of these cash advances.
 Despite the costs, there are still circumstances that require a business to take an advance.

 Editor's note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 How does a merchant cash advance work?

 Other documents the provider may require include your credit report and business profile.
-Your credit report will help them to determine how risky an advance for your business is and to set the factor rate.
-Meanwhile, the business profile will show how long your business has been in operation.
-The provider is counting on future sales from your business, which is why they will be interested in knowing whether or not your company will still be active for the duration of the advance.
+Your credit report helps the provider in determining how risky an advance for your business is and in setting the factor rate, and the business profile shows how long your business has been in operation.
+Providers count on future sales from your business, which is why they are interested in knowing whether companies will still be active for the duration of the advance.
 [Are you looking for a small business loan?
-Check out our reviews and best picks, including our pick for the best merchant cash advance option.]
+Check out our reviews picks for the best small business loan and financing options.]

 Terms of a merchant cash advance